Apostolos-Daniel/toli-io-personal-website/content/post/agile-in-the-city-bristol-bath-2023.md

 ### The Shape of Thoughts

-Gemma Honour taught us how to draw, and gave us some great tips on how to help teams think together effetively through:
+Gemma Honour taught us how to draw, and gave us some great tips on how to help teams think together effectively through:

 1. clearing the mental clutter: categorise things, de-duplicate and theme, use venn diagrams, prioritise.
-2. creatign a great culture via stories
+2. creating a great culture via stories
-3. imrpove your problem solving via metaphors (hero and victim being an example for the case of call centres)
+3. improve your problem solving via metaphors (hero and victim being an example for the case of call centres)

-I am intrigued now to learn the basics of drawing so that I can quickly visualise something for myself or a group to undertand.
+I am intrigued now to learn the basics of drawing so that I can quickly visualise something for myself or a group to understand.

 ## 🫶 What I plan to do

 I met so many interesting and fascinating people.
-I am convinced that practicing event storming sessions regularly is a good idea, and I hope to do it more often in my new role.
+I am convinced that practising event storming sessions regularly is a good idea, and I hope to do it more often in my new role.
 I'm also fascinated by an idea presented by Anne Deir: the value of thinking about "how you might kill a service", at design phase.
 Currently, most companies don't think about this at all, leading to all sorts of problems: waste, security vulnerability, unwanted costs, increased cognitive load on teams etc. Not sure how, but would love to explore this more.

 ## You should try one